uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/BUILD.md

 ```

 Cognito will send a temporary password to that email.
 When you first
 log in, Cognito will require you to first set a new password.
-(Once
-the website is set up, you will be able to do this there.)
+The
+website will prompt you for this.

 You can get the user pool ID (`UserPoolId`) and client ID from the
 template stack outputs.
-Use any client ID for now (`AppClientId` or
+Use any client ID when testing in the backend
-`WebClientId`).
+(`AppClientId` or `WebClientId`).
+We provide different client IDs for
+app and website in case we want to treat app and web clients
+differently in future versions.

 To log in: